Rightpoint/RaisinToast/README.md

 RaisinToast provides a messaging window layer and a default "toast" view controller, ideal for presenting errors, warnings and feedback throughout your app.

+Insert GIF here of demo project in action

 ## Installation

 RaisinToast is available through [CocoaPods](http://cocoapods.org).
 To install